MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 ### <a name=dyn></a>Disable dynamic memory

-If the Container host is itself a Hyper-V virtual machine, dynamic memory must be disabled on the container host virtual machine.
+If the container host is itself a Hyper-V virtual machine, dynamic memory must be disabled on the container host virtual machine.
 This can be configured through the settings of the virtual machine, or with the following command.

 **Note** - The virtual machine must be turned off when running this command.